You’ve bought a bottle or two of Kombucha to give it a try. Now you find that one of them still sits in storage. Can kombucha go bad?

-The second option is that the kombucha turns vinegary in taste ([NE]) and you don’t find it good enough to drink anymore.
-If that’s the case, instead of throwing it out, you can use it as a vinegar substitute.
-This is a natural result of fermentation and happens to kombucha that’s stored for months in the fridge or opened at room temperature for a couple of weeks or so.
+The second option is that your kombucha has turned vinegary in taste ([NE]) and you don’t find it good enough to drink anymore.
+This is a natural result of fermentation and happens to kombucha that’s refrigerated for months or sits on the counter for a couple of weeks or so.

 - Sediment.
 Some sediment on the bottom is nothing unusual.
 If you want to mix it up, tilt the bottle gently left and right.
 Do not shake it, or it might explode like champagne ([GTS][RK][NE]).

 Once again, all of the things above are perfectly normal.

 Now that you know all about what is and what isn’t spoiled kombucha, let’s talk about its shelf life.

 Kombucha retains quality between a couple of months to maybe a year, depending on the brand that you buy.
 Most kombuchas maintain flavor for a few weeks past their date, but sooner or later most of them go acidic.

 Unfortunately, I cannot give you a simple time frame, as it all depends on the producer.
 It usually varies between a couple of months, to possibly a year ([CK]).
 The industry standard seems to be about 6 months from bottling ([CK][RK]).

 As you already know, kombucha doesn’t easily go bad, so it’s not like it will magically go off after a week or two after the date on the label.